1x2kb/gone-branches/README.md

 # gone-branches

+# What Is This?
+This is a small code base written in Rust to delete the local branches that have also been removed on the remote.
+It achieves this by running a few git commands.

+`git fetch origin --prune` updates local to the current state in the remote.
+`git branch -v` Prints out information regarding the git branches on the local.
+This includes important information such as the branch name and hash.
+Additionally, it includes a label '[gone]'.
+Each branch returned by the git branch command is filtered based on that gone label.
+Those branches get passed to the final git command for deletion.
+`git branch -D ...`

 # Installing
 `cargo install --path=.`
 This will use cargo to install the crate locally on your machine.
 The crate name is `gbranches`.

-# Executing
+# Usage
-`git fetch origin --prune && git branch -v | gbranches | xargs git branch -D`

-`git fetch origin --prune`
-This will update the local state to that of the remote.
-Removing any branches that no longer exist on the remote.
-However, pruning does not remove local branches so you can still freely `git checkout` on any pruned branch that also already exists on your local machine.

-`git branch -v` prints verbose information about branches on the local machine.
-The part the program is interested in, is the [gone] part of that output which is present when the remote branch of a local branch is deleted.

-`gbranches` this repositories code.
-Parses the output from the `git branch -v` command and prints out the gone branches.
-Filtering out any extra text excluding the branch name.

-`xargs git branch -D` finally pass the list of branches that are gone to the git delete command.

-**Note:** there is no confirmation of deletion and this will immediately delete the branches.
-Use with caution.
+Once installed this can be run simply in the terminal using the crate name.
+In this case `gbranches`.
+This will automatically execute against the current directory.